 Most posters that are checked in will be need to be identified by the title of the poster in the public note of the supplement check-in box.
 (Note: If the poster is double-sided and each side has a unique poster title, please be sure to identify both sides in the public note of the box.
 You can do this by separating each side with a semicolon or a slash.
 For example: "Poster: Civics in Action / American Presidents"), or:

-If there are no check-in record notes regarding posters, treat the poster as a possible supplement and pass it, along with the main issue, on to the Serials Processing Specialist for review.
+If there are no check-in record notes regarding posters, treat the poster as a possible supplement and pass it, along with the main issue, on to the Receiving Specialist for review.

 Occasionally a journal will come with a sup in CD or DVD format.
 For instructions on checking in these media materials, go here.